VISTA and MTU

 This is the home page for the Leeds site of the VISTA project.

-NEW: The VAULT system won the Built Environment tcategory of the IET Innovation Awards 2012 and was "Highly Commended" in the Information Technolgy category.
+The VAULT system won the Built Environment category of the IET Innovation Awards 2012 and was "Highly Commended" in the Information Technology category.
 VAULT also came joint first in the 2012 NJUG Awards in the "Avoiding Damage" category.

 Inaccuracies in existing information, and the lack of methods to integrate, share, reuse and effectively communicate knowledge held by owners of underground assets means that more excavations are required to locate them causing unnecessary traffic congestion and increased costs for the UK economy; unnecessary damage to underground assets results in increased costs, injury and or possible death of workers and loss of service to consumers, both business and domestic.
 We will research techniques to enhance and integrate existing legacy asset information, together with dynamically acquired accurately geo-referenced data in the street and develop novel techniques to display the resulting knowledge to digging teams and network planners appropriately.
 Evaluation in 2 field trials will pave the way for later sector wide adoption, thus benefiting the country, industry (utilities and their contractors), the public sector (e.g. highways) and the citizen.